Abeokuta Ogun State, Nigeria Travel Guide

 Learning basic Yoruba phrases demonstrates respect and deepens interactions.

 Patience and a respectful attitude go a long way in cultural interactions.
-You are a guest, and adapting to local norms shows appreciation.
+You are a guest, and acclimating to community standards shows appreciation.

 Dress modestly, avoiding overly revealing clothing.
 Cover shoulders and knees at religious sites.
 Women might require a head covering for mosques or some shrines.
 Remove shoes before entering religious spaces.